IP addresses for the firewall allowlist

 See the Amazon AWS IP address JSON file.

-Amazon AWS utilizes a large set of IP address ranges.
+Amazon AWS uses a large set of IP address ranges.
 Services deployed in AWS can use any of these addresses, and addresses are subject to change frequently.
 Amazon provides and maintains a list of available IP addresses, which is subject to change.

 Genesys Cloud Media